Maijied/linpad/README.md

 ---

 *Linpad is designed to be lightweight and functional, with many features planned for the future.
-Join us in developing and improving Linpad!!*
+Join us in developing and improving Linpad!*